smherwig/phoenix-fileserver/README.md

 filesystem image, computes the Merkle tree of the image, and outputs a serialized representation of the tree to a file.

-A bd-verity block device entails computing the merkle tree of a bd-std filesystem
+A bd-verity block device entails computing the merkle tree of a bd-std filesystem image:
-image:

 ```
 ./makemerkle.py -k macpassword fs.std.img fs.std.mt
 ```

-Here, `macpassword` is the key used for the Merkle tree's HMAC, and `fs.std.mt` the Merkle Tree output file.
+Here, `macpassword` is the key used for the Merkle tree's HMAC, and `fs.std.mt` the Merkle tree output file.

 Similarly, a bd-vericrypt block device entails computing the Merkle tree of a bd-crypt filesystem image: